About FORCE Cancer Charity

 Operational Management Team

 Responsibility for the day to day operations of the Charity is delegated to the Operational Management Team (OMT).
-The team comprises the Chief Executive Officer, Chief Finance Officer, Head of Income Generation, Lead Oncology Support Specialist and the Head of the Information Services team.
+The team comprises the Chief Executive Officer, Chief Finance Officer, Head of Income Generation and Lead Oncology Support Specialist.
 The OMT meet on a monthly basis and report directly to the Board of Trustees as required.

 Please read our 2019-2022 strategic vision document here – Strategic Vision 2019-2022.